 I am a very strong willed person, and most the time I could care less what other people think about my name choices.
 However, If you are easily swayed by opinion, then I would consider keeping your baby name choices on the down low until the baby is born.
 Anna and Ian didn't tell anyone Asa's name until he was born.
 It drove us little nuts, but it was kind of exciting as well.
 You should be very wise when it comes to asking for advice concerning your child's name.
 You may have your heart set on a name, and someone's reaction could be very hurtful.
 Just remember that it's your baby and your choice.
 The most important opinion is your partners which leads me to number nine.

 Nine | It's a Family Affair

+When choosing a baby name, do it together.
+Be a team.
+Unless you are single, consider your partner's opinion.
+Independently research and create a list of favorites and then come together to discuss each other's baby name choices.
+Narrow the listings down to a few agreed upon preferences.
 If you are having trouble deciding, put the lists down and revisit them in a few days.
 Don't get your heart set upon a name until you share it with your spouse.
 This will save you a ton of disappointment if your name isn't well received.
 Related Post: The fear of Budgeting for a New Baby is Real

 Ten | Try it out